 The benefits cover the entire printing process.
 Instead of physically mixing custom inks, printers digitally pre-mix them during pre-press.
 They can also use extended gamut printing in combination runs.
 You get consistent, quality coloring, in a shorter amount of time.

 As mentioned above, some brands prefer printing using their spot colors because of the control it gives them to keep their materials as consistent and exact as possible.
 (Some have tied their brand to a certain color, such as Coca-Cola Red, the company’s “second secret formula.”)
 Then there are decorative effects—metallic inks that hold their color over time and add luster to your folding cartons—that fall outside extended gamut printing.

-We’ll talk you through all of your printing options, highlight the effectiveness of their extended gamut printing capabilities, and give you the most cost-effective solution for your project.
+We’ll talk you through all of your printing options, highlight the effectiveness of our extended gamut printing capabilities, and give you the most cost-effective solution for your next packaging project.

-Oliver has access to more than 1,800 colors with the PANTONE® Extended Gamut and can meet brands’ allowable color shift from the spot color standard to a ΔE of <=2.8 on 76% of EG colors.
+Oliver has access to more than 1,800 colors with PANTONE® Extended Gamut and can meet brands’ allowable color shift from the spot color standard to a ΔE of <=2.8 on 76% of EG colors.
 Ask us how we can deliver near-exact matches for images, logos, and colors using the latest printing technologies.